 The Ski Vibe: Great glacier skiing and snow conditions thanks to Sölden’s high elevation, plus extensive terrain for all levels.

 One of the many acoustic stages at Zermatt Unplugged. l Image: Zermatt UnpluggedZermatt Unplugged began in 2007 as a singer-songwriter festival set against the scenic backdrop of Zermatt and its famous Matterhorn mountain.
 Nearly two decades later, it has grown into a five-day celebration of acoustic music, presenting 120 concerts across 17 stages spread throughout the village and mountain slopes.
 True to its name, Zermatt Unplugged stands as Europe's only festival devoted entirely to unplugged performances, showcasing folk, rock, pop and indie artists in acoustic form.
-This year's lineup features Placebo, Tom Odell, Mighty Oaks, Starsailor, Kings of Convenience and Valerie June, among others.
 Families will love the Kids Village, complete with creative workshops, a carousel and popcorn bar, while night owls can keep the momentum going at the nightly After Show Parties.

 Best For: indie/folk fans, families, intimate acoustic ambiance